meiguiyu/Udacity_ML_nanodegree3/README.md

 ### Results
 *TODO*: What are the results you got with your automated ML model?
 What were the parameters of the model?
 How could you have improved it?

-*TODO* Remeber to provide screenshots of the `RunDetails` widget as well as a screenshot of the best model trained with it's parameters.
+*TODO* Remeber to provide screenshots of the `RunDetails` widget as well as a screenshot of the best model trained with it's parameters.<br/><br/>

 The best automodel is a voting ensemble model with an accuracy of 0.9581.
 We can add a k-fold cross validation in the automl settings to improve the model accuracy.